 Our revenues are from agencies of the U.S. Federal government.
 A major customer is defined as a customer from whom we derive at least 10% of our revenues.
-The following table summarizes revenue by customer as follows (in thousands and percent):
+The following table summarizes revenue by customer for the three months ended December 31, 2023 and 2022 as follows (in thousands and percent):